zxc916684603/ecs/intl.en-US/User Guide/Instances/Launch template/Create a template version.md

 # Create a template version {#concept_nhb_3y5_xdb .concept}

 One template can have multiple versions.
-The default version number of a newly created template is 1.
-You can create additional versions based on this template.
-The version number automatically increments as you create a new version.
-You cannot customize the version number.
-You can set any of the template versions as the default version.
+The default version number of a newly created template is 1, and you can create additional versions based on this template.
+The version number increments automatically as you create a new version.
+You cannot customize the version number, but you can set any of the template versions as the default version.

 **Note:**

 -   Each template can have a maximum of 30 versions.
 -   All parameters are optional when you create a template version.
--   The version cannot be modified once you have created it.
+-   A template version cannot be modified once you have created it.

-You can create a version using the following methods:
+You can create a template version using the following methods:

 -   [Create an instance using the ECS console](#console) to create versions of a template for future use.

--   If you want to create an instance and save the configuration information, you can [create an instance on the ECS buy page](#commonbuy) to create versions of a template.
+-   [Create an instance on the ECS buy page](#commonbuy) to create an instance, save its configurations, and create versions of a template.

 ## Prerequisite {#section_s44_z1v_xdb .section}